• Skip to primary navigation

 Packing tips

-Crescent rugelach can be individually wrapped in plastic wrap or wrapped in pairs with bottoms together.
-Slice-and-bake rugelach can be stacked (about 4 per stack) then wrapped in plastic wrap.
+Wrap rugelach in plastic wrap in pairs with bottoms together.
 Place cookie bundles in a large zip lock bag or air tight container.

 Nutrition